-Focus on the requirements you have and there will be a better chance at selecting the right app developer.
+Focus on the requirements you have and there will be a rather good chance at selecting the right developer.
 It is an imperative decision as the success of your vision is often in your developer’s hands, so choose wisely.
-If you are looking to create a cutting-edge app that will get your business noticed, then why not contact Opus and tell us what you need?
-The team would be delighted to help you.
+If you are looking to create an app that will get your business noticed, and require a highly skilled developer, then why not contact Opus and tell us what you need?
+The rockstars from our app development team are happy to help you out.

 Beyond doubt, WordPress is the number one website platform.
 It powers 31% of the entire Internet.
 But where to begin if you need a solid WP design?Learn more